Timber construction in the urban context

 _DSC4828 1

-The advantages of wood as a material are particularly striking when compared directly with traditional solid construction.
-Wood from the local area has short delivery distances, is naturally insulating and, if necessary, can easily be replaced and returned to the cycle.
-While metal or cement has only one property, wood can be used for both tension and compression – an unbeatable advantage.
+The advantages of timber as a building material are particularly striking when compared directly to traditional solid construction methods.
+Locally sourced wood involves short transport routes, has natural insulating properties and, if necessary, can be easily replaced and returned to the material cycle.
+While materials like metal or cement usually have only one key property, wood combines tensile and compressive strength – an unbeatable advantage.

-The wooden elements are pre-assembled by experienced carpenters in factory halls, doors and windows are fitted precisely and technology is installed.
-The pre-assembled parts are delivered and put together on the construction site; no painting is necessary.
-There is also no bricklaying, cement mixing or building materials that only fulfil their purpose in a complicated mix of materials and later have to be separated from each other again at great expense.
-Another massive saving can be seen in the thermal energy.
-All other building materials require a great deal of heat to produce them – steel has to be melted and bricks fired.
-Wood does not require this energy input, and the construction time is considerably reduced.
-The impact on existing residents drops rapidly and the high degree of accuracy of fit guarantees a smooth construction process.
+Timber elements are pre-assembled by experienced carpenters in factory halls, doors and windows are fitted precisely and technical components are installed.
+These prefabricated parts are then delivered to the construction site and assembled; no painting is required.
+There’s also no need for masonry work, mixing cement or building materials that only fulfil their purpose as complex material systems that later need to be laboriously separated for recycling.
+Another major saving lies in the thermal energy consumption.
+Conventional building materials require high levels of heat during their production – steel has to be melted and bricks fired.
+Wood, by contrast, does not require this energy input, and construction time is significantly reduced.
+The impact on local residents is greatly minimised, and the high accuracy of fit guarantees a smooth and efficient assembly.

 _DSC7792-1-BAM